couchbase/query/docs/n1ql-select.md

     * Allow expressions to select object fields.
 * 2014-06-23 - UNNEST
     * Allow UNNEST of non-path expressions.
+* 2014-07-31 - Keywords
+    * Updated list of keywords and reserved words.
+* 2014-08-02 - Keywords
+    * Updated list of keywords and reserved words.
+* 2014-08-02 - Identifiers
+    * Removed $ as a starting character for unescaped identifiers.

 ### Open issues